ngjunsiang/laymansguide-src/season5/issue062/issue062.md

-**Previously:** A cache miss is slow, and a cache hit is fast.
+[**Previously:**](https://buttondown.email/laymansguide/archive/) A cache miss is slow, and a cache hit is fast.
 This difference in cache reading speed can be used to transmit secrets out from the cache, which cannot be read directly by programs.

 Okay, okay, we managed to leak data from memory to the cache, now how do we leak it from the cache to our program?

-## Exploiting memory addresses

-One key thing to remember here is that each memory address points to a memory “cell”, which only stores one byte (8 bits), with a value that can run from 0 to 255 to give us 256 (i.e. 2^8) different values.

-If we can only request virtual memory addresses ... then we just need to map each possible value of the memory cell to a virtual memory address.
-If the value is “1”, store it in address 1, if the value is “2”, store it in address 2, and so on.

-What we can do, then, is to decide beforehand on 256 different memory addresses to use for transmitting secrets.
-For convenience, I will just refer to them as address 1, address 2, … .
-There is really no reason to restrict ourself to numbers 1 to 256, since we have 16 billion different addresses that we can use.
-But they should be addresses that our program can legally use without raising an exception.

-Then we need to prep the cache.
-We first request address 1 to 256 once each.
-Their contents are now cached (in the CPU cache), and if we request the same data again, they will load quickly.
-In fact, they will load with very consistent latency.

-Now, we flush the cache.
-Attempting to load any address from 1 to 256 now results in a slow load.

-And then we perform a Meltdown or Spectre attack to obtain a leaked secret (one byte).
-Suppose this byte value is 137.
-Then during the small window of opportunity, instead of storing the value 137 to memory, I **request a load of address 137 instead**.
-This is a cache miss, and it is slow, but still quick enough to happen before the program gets caught.

-To the OS, nothing is amiss; a malicious program attempted to access a memory address it wasn't supposed to, an exception was raised, it was caught, and previous data flushed.
-But our cache has still changed!

-How are we going to get that data out from the cache though?

 ## Cache snooping: tapping on tiles